-Have you ever seen one of those classrooms that is neat in the extreme?
+Have you ever seen one of those classrooms that is neat to the extreme?
 Creativity and extreme neatness rarely coexist.
 Here are some reasons why:

-- In the ultra neat classroom, everything, and I mean EVERYTHING has a place and it is put back in its place as soon as it is done being used (if it is ever used at all).
+- In the ultra neat classroom, everything – and I mean EVERYTHING – has a place, and it is put back in its place as soon as it is done being used (if it is ever used at all).
 Books are alphabetized.
 Papers are always neatly stacked or filed.
 Coats and backpacks are always on hooks, never on the floor.
-Student may be so worried about accidentally ruining something or putting it back in the wrong place that they choose not to use them at all.
+Students may be so worried about accidentally ruining something or putting it back in the wrong place that they choose not to use them at all.

-- Student desks are not only perfectly aligned, but always to be kept perfectly neat, both inside and out.
-The floor is immaculate, no scraps, ever.
-Extreme neatness takes large amounts of time to maintain.
-Time that could be better spent actually learning something.
+- Student desks are not only perfectly aligned but also always to be kept perfectly neat, both inside and out.
+The floor is immaculate – no scraps, ever.
+Extreme neatness takes large amounts of time to maintain – time that could be better spent actually learning something.

 - The walls are decorated with perfectly positioned store-bought posters.
 If there is student work, only the best examples are displayed.
 This is not at all inspiring for those kids who know that while they might have some great ideas, they have no hope of attaining the ultra-perfect expectation that is required to have their work displayed.